kumarpawans/online-movie-ticket-booking/README.md

 # Online-movie-ticket-booking

 Here are some example functional and non-functional requirements for an online movie ticket booking system:
+## For B2B use case authenticate user with header value like - Tenent id or at the time of user creation one id can be used

 # Functional requirements: